A Short Intro to Healthcare Reform:

-Most individuals will have to have health insurance coverage.
+- Most individuals will have to have health insurance coverage.
 If you don't, you will pay a tax penalty on your federal income tax return at the end of the year.
 How much?
-In 2015 it's 2% of your income or $325 per person.
-In 2016 and later years it's 2.5 percent of income or $695 per person.
+In 2016, you'll pay the higher of these two amounts:

 You will be able to get insurance, even if you've been turned down before.

 - You are guaranteed health insurance coverage, even if you have a serious or long-term condition, illness or injury.
 It doesn't matter if you've applied before or have been turned down for coverage.